 Good for tornado/cyclone areas

-Pressed tinl ceilings and walls move and flex with the structure so if you are in cyclone or tornado areas you will find these products particularly suitable.
+Pressed metal ceilings and walls can move and flex with the structure so if you are in cyclone or tornado areas you will find these products particularly suitable.

 We supply detailed fitting instructions with every order sold.
 Additionally, we offer prompt, top quality email advice if you encounter any difficulties at any stage during installation.
-We are always keen on following up with all our customers to ensure they are happy with their pressed tin ceilings and walls.
+We are always keen on following up with all our customers to ensure they are happy with their pressed metal panels.

 The inevitable conclusion